kisstkondoros/typelens/README.md

 properly I can't do anything about it (probably).

 ## It looks like this:

 ![Example code with references code lens](https://raw.githubusercontent.com/kisstkondoros/typelens/master/screenshot.png)

 ## Configuration properties

+- typelens.exclude
+  - Array of patterns (in glob format) to exclude
 - typelens.blackboxTitle
   - Localization for the case where the only usages are from blackboxed sources
 - typelens.blackbox